CISecurity/OptimusAPI/endpoints/download-buildkit.rst

 	* - URL Parameter
 	  - Description
 	* - workbenchId
-	  - The unique identifier for a specific benchmark as stored in CIS WorkBench.
+	  - The unique identifier for a specific Build Kit as stored in CIS WorkBench.
-	* - format
-	  - The format of the content being requested; one of: "JSON", "SCAP", "YAML", "XCCDFPLUSAE", or "DATASTREAM"

 Response Payload
 ----------------